-Jerl Surratt’s poems have been published or are forthcoming in The Hopkins Review, Kenyon Review, Literary Imagination, The New Criterion, PN Review, and in other journals and anthologies in the US, Canada, the EU and the UK.
+Jerl Surratt’s poems have been published in journals, magazines and anthologies in the US, EU, UK and Canada, including The Hopkins Review, The Irenaut, Kenyon Review, Literary Imagination, The New Criterion, and PN Review.
+New work is forthcoming in the Robert Graves Review.

 “If a poet writes a poem in the first person we neither know nor care if he be actually telling the truth about himself; we only ask: ‘could this have happened to or been felt by someone?’”